knpuniversity/rest/knpu/rest-basics.rst

 --------------------

 This is exactly how browsing the web works.
 An HTML page is *not* a resource, it's just one representation.
-And when we fill out a form, we're just sending a different representation back to the server.
+And when we submit a form, we're just sending a different representation back to the server

+JSON and XML are other representations.
+Heck, you could get crazy and have an API that returns XML, JSON or HTML representations of the *same* resource.
+We're just crazy enough that we'll do some of that.

 A representation is a machine readable explanation of the current state of a resource.